Amanda Swisten: Animals

 According to her website every product bought from her website allowed a small sum of money to be donated to SPCA.
 Additionally she also supported animals during Hurricane Katrina, by raising awareness on her website.

 Personal life

 Experiences with Fans

 In 2004, Swisten was stalked by a fan.
 The fan managed to get her home address by using Swisten's website.
 Swisten states that “it was so frightening that the police had to get involved”.
 Because of this event she claims that she carries a gun everywhere, stating that she is "... a bad girl.
 I can hold my own.
 I grew up learning how to use a gun".

-Interests

-Swisten mentions that she was contacted by an anonymous serial killer.
-This motivated her to write a section on serial killers in the Maxim magazine.
-She also appeared on the Coast to Coast am podcast serial killers with George Noory.
-She additionally enjoys reading the forensic novel A Time to Kill.
-On her website she also states that she is interested in cars.
-She specifically states that she's interested in Shelby Cobra, 1965 Mustang, Ferrari Spyder, Suburban Yukon, Rolls-Royces, Harley Davidson Softail Custom, Ducatis, BMWs, Indians, Triumphs and Harley's.
-She also mentions on her website that she enjoys listening to classical, jazz, and blues artists such as Massanet, Billie Holiday, Dinah Washington, John Lee Hooker, B.B King.
-Additionally she admits to listening to Classic Rock artists Janis Joplin, Clapton, The Rolling Stones and Santana.
-Swisten also listens to artists Gap Band, Parliament, P-Funk, George Clinton, Frank Sinatra, Tony Bennett, Nat King Cole, Rosemary Clooney and Patsy Cline.
-Her favourite movies are Citizen Kane, Wuthering Heights, Easy Rider, Time Bandits, The Color Purple, The Godfather, Taxi Driver, As Good as It Gets, Up in Smoke, Hairspray, Somewhere in Time, Flawless and The Silence of the Lambs.